1:1 iPad Program

 Jesuit 1:1 Program with iPads

-In 2016-17, Jesuit enters the third year of its 1:1 Program with the Apple iPad Air.
-The first two years were extremely successful, as faculty and students have embraced the iPad as a powerful tool for enhancing student learning.
+In 2017-18, Jesuit enters the fourth year of its 1:1 Program with the Apple iPad Air.
+The first three years were extremely successful, as faculty and students have embraced the iPad as a powerful tool for enhancing student learning.

 In short, the use of iPads and other new technologies is assisting our teachers in providing the rigorous and personal education that is a hallmark of Jesuit pedagogy.